Let’s recap a bit to understand the first about API before going in detail about the types of API.

 Open APIs

-The API that is available for public use is known as public APIs.
-For Example, let’s take google anyone can use Google’s API without any restriction.
+The API that is available for public use is known as public API.
+For Example, let’s take Google anyone can use Google’s API without any restriction.
 There is no restriction at all in open API

 Partner APIs

-For Partner API some amount of right or license is required so that a user can access the data.
-In simple words, partner API’s are those API’S which cannot be accessed publically and without permission.
-Normally these APIs are referred to as paid API so only the premium customer can access the particular data through API.
+For Partner API some amount of rights or licenses is required so that a user can access the data.
+In simple words, partner APIs are those APIs that cannot be accessed publically and without permission.
+Normally these APIs are referred to as paid APIs so only the premium customer can access the particular data through API.

-Examples of Partner API’s is Payment Gateways there API’s can only be accessed by the paid customer.
+Examples of Partner APIs are Payment Gateways there APIs can only be accessed by the paid customer.

-Both Open APIs and partner APIs are the tips of the iceberg because they are the most visible ones and are used to communicate beyond the boundaries of the company.
+Both Open APIs and partner APIs are the tip of the iceberg because they are the most visible ones and are used to communicate beyond the boundaries of the company.

 Internal APIs

-Internal API or you can say a private API can be defined as an types of API created within a company to interconnect several processes through it.
-The Internal API is the types of API which are used by a company for there employees.
+Internal API or you can say a private API can be defined as a type of API created within a company to interconnect several processes through it.
+The Internal API is the types of API which are used by a company for its employees.
 Internal API cannot be accessed by anyone outside the organization.

 Composite APIs

-Composite APIs are those types of API that combines data and different API on many levels.
+Composite APIs are those types of APIs that combine data and different APIs on many levels.
 Composite API helps the running of several processes through an API in a synchronized manner.

 Communication Level of APIS